 As the Company is a foreign registered company, a remuneration report in compliance with the Corporations Act 2001 is not required.
+A voluntary disclosure has been included in this report.

 CORPORATE GOVERNANCE STATEMENT

 RTG's Corporate Governance Statement has been released as a separate document and is located on the Company's website at the following link: www.rtgmining.com